Bug report #15430

 I also noticed that in recent QGIS releases the tickness of polygons border lines is exported bigger than should be.
 At least up to QGIS 2.8.* this was working as expected.

-#2 Updated by Andrea Aime almost 4 years ago
+#2 Updated by Andrea Aime about 4 years ago

 The use case above is for "<ElseFilter/>", not linked to property based symbology as I defined it above (as in, having a single property, e.g., thickness, use directly an attribute).